Gunivers/Bookshelf/docs/modules/item.md

     (execution) `at <entity>` or `positioned <x> <y> <z>` : The position of the item you want to create

-:Outputs:
+Outputs

-    (state) summoned item
+:   (state) summoned item
     : An item corresponding to the identifier was summoned

-:Example:
+Example

-    Make the player named Steve create an item in front of him, corresponding to the identifier he has given on his score `bs.item.id`
+:   Make the player named Steve create an item in front of him,
+    corresponding to the identifier he has given on his score `bs.item.id`